 IPMM: Did you go to art school?
 Worth it or stupid?

-JH: Yes.
+Jeremy Hara: Yes.
 Worth it and stupid.
-Little of column A ,and a little of column B. I met cool people in school and it was a good environment to make lots of art.
+Little of column A, and a little of column B. I met cool people in school and it was a good environment to make lots of art.
 I did a lot while I was in school, like art shows, forming e2, and opening and running a gallery.
 It was good to be immersed in art.
 Eat, drink, sleep, art.
 There was also a lot of nonsense and costs so….worth it and stupid.
-And a lot of: Your education is what You make it.
+And a lot of: Your education is what you make it.

 IPMM: Just as with everything… Who are some artists that might have turned your head recently?

 Jeremy Hara: On a personal level Rachel Grusin, Donovan Clark, Forest Stearns, Jeff Jordan, Annie Vought and Matthew Gehring.
 As far as recent artist heroes Tom Friedman, Maurizio Cattelan, Takashi Murakami, Yoshitomo Nara, OS Gemeos and Barry McGee.

 Sam Kirk is a truly amazing artist and human.
 Beyond making incredible colorful mural art, and paintings suffuse with optimism, she is...November 23, 2020

 IPaintMyMind Board Member and multidisciplinary artist, Sam Kirk has created an exclusive t-shirt in collaboration with Evan La Ruffa of IPaintMyMind.The idea was centered...November 18, 2020